-During the current coronavirus outbreak, Adobe benefits are here to support you and your family.
+During the COVID-19 outbreak, Adobe benefits are here to support you and your family.

 If you or anyone in your household has been exposed to COVID-19, or if you are showing signs of illness consistent with COVID-19 symptoms, please report your circumstances to the Global Security Operations Center (GSOC) at +1-408-536-4444 or email@example.com.
 Also inform your manager if you are unable to work.
 You do not need to share any detailed health information with your manager or others aside from the GSOC.

-- Aetna members: For care and advice, call your primary care physician.
-Log in to the Aetna website (Okta SSO) or Aetna app to find a network provider, urgent care, hospital, ER or lab.
+Aetna members: Call your primary care physician, or log in to the Aetna website (SSO) or Aetna app to find a network provider, urgent care, hospital, ER, or lab.
 You can also schedule a video visit with a doctor through Teladoc.com/Aetna at any time, seven days a week.

-With telemedicine and other services at your disposal, there are many ways to get the care you need.
+With telemedicine, mail-order service for prescription drugs, and other services at your disposal, there are many ways to get the care you need and stay healthy.

 Get a flu shot